 Our adrenal glands are also launched into overdrive when we feel stress.
 That means more of the hormone ‘androgen’ being pumped around our bodies – which can lead to more acne.
 This is especially true for women – sorry ladies.

-The first thing is to understand acne and spots as best you can – acnesystemreviews.com offers a long term solution.
-It’s not a quick fix, but it will greatly help in keeping acne at bay generally.
+The first thing is to understand acne and spots as best you can.
+There’s no ‘instant fix’, but it will greatly help in keeping acne at bay generally.
 You need to put a bit of study and effort in.
 That combined with some stress management techniques near those important times can make a world of difference to spots and breakouts.

 Next thing is to remember, everyone knows castings are stressful.
 So it’s not uncommon for people to suffer breakouts – and a good makeup artist can hide the worst of them.
 You think movie stars don’t get spots?
 They’ve just got better make-up or selective lighting and camera angles on their side!

 Finally, do your best to relax and de-stress when you know you have something stressful like an audition coming up.
 Avoid stimulants like caffeine and alcohol the night before, and on the day.
 Get a good sleep – exercise is good for helping you relax and want to sleep.
 You will still feel nervous and some stress, but that’s OK.
 Give yourself permission to be a bit stressed because everyone will be.
 In fact, take a little time to look around you and see how other aspiring actors are looking and behaving.
 I bet you see quite a few twitchy people wearing plenty of cover up stick.